Adelic line bundles on quasi-projective varieties: Equidistribution of PCF maps

-In the case $n=1$, to deduce Theorem \ref{equi PCF1} from Theorem \ref{equi PCF0}, it suffices to check that the total volume of $\mu_{\bif,\sigma}$ is strictly positive if and only if the morphism $S\to \CM_d^1$ is generically finite and its image is not contained in the flexible Latt\`es locus.
-The essential part of the statement is the ``if'' part when $S\to \CM_d$ is a closed immersion, which follows from \cite[Prop.
-6.3]{BB} and \cite[Lem.
+In the case $n=1$, to deduce Theorem \ref{equi PCF1} from Theorem \ref{equi PCF0}, it suffices to prove that if the morphism $S\to \CM_d^1$ is generically finite and its image is not contained in the flexible Latt\`es locus, then $\wt M$ is big on $S/K$.
+By Theorem \ref{bif}, it suffices to check that the total volume of $\mu_{\bif,\sigma}$ is strictly positive in this case.
+The positivity is proved by \cite[Prop.
+6.3]{BB07} and \cite[Lem.
 6.8]{GOV}.
-This proves Theorem \ref{equi PCF1}.
+This finishes our proof of Theorem \ref{equi PCF1}.

+\begin{rmk} In the case $n=1$, the height function $h_\OM:S(\overline K)\to \RR$ is equal to the critical height considered by Ingram \cite{Ing} and Gauthier--Okuyama--Vigny \cite{GOV}.
+This leads to a new proof of \cite[Thm.
+1]{Ing}.
+If the morphism $S\to \CM_d^1$ is generically finite.
+Its image does not intersect the flexible Latt\`es locus; we know from the above argument that $\wt M$ is big on $S/K$.
+Then we can apply Theorem \ref{height comparison0}(2) to bound $h_\OM$ by a usual Weil height (in both directions) outside a Zariski closed subset $S_1$ of $S$.
+Apply the argument to irreducible components of $S_1$ repeatedly.
+We eventually cover every point of $S$. \end{rmk}

-In the case $n=1$, it is well-known that the set of PCF points are dense in $\CM_d^1$.
+In the case $n=1$, it is well-known that the set of PCF points is Zariski dense in $\CM_d^1$.
 See \cite[Thm.
-A]{DeM3} for example.
+A]{DeM3}, for example.

 In the case $n>1$, the situation is very different.
 In fact, by the work of Ingram--Ramadas--Silverman \cite{IRS}, PCF points in $\CM_d^n$ are expected to be very sparse in some sense.
 As in \cite[Question 5]{IRS}, we do not know if the set of PCF points in $\CM_d^n$ is Zariski dense.
 Then we raise the following question.